ericanaglik/cracking-the-coding-interview-prep/arrays-and-strings/README.md

 ## Different types of For Loops in Javascript

+### The Classic Loop

-- The classic for loop best used to iterate over the length of something
+Best used to iterate over the length of something

 ``` javascript
 for (let i = 0; i < s.length; i++)